aroepe/atlas-gitlab/_episodes/03-pushing.md

     [twiki sandbox][sandbox] or by adding twikis to your gitlab repositories.
 [Our _physics_ documentation][atlasphys] is internal
     until approved.
-Within the physics repositories we use LDAP to periodically synchronize the gitlab user list with [e-groups][egroups].
+Within the physics repositories we use LDAP to periodically synchronize the GitLab user list with [e-groups][egroups].
 The procedure is slow error-prone so we won't discuss it here.